michaelwfc/csapp/docs/machine-level-representation-of-programs.md

   the optimization capabilities of the compiler and analyze the underlying inefficiencies in the code.

-## Assembly,Mmachine code and C
+## Assembly,Machine code and C

 ### Code Forms:

+- Source Code: C code
+- Assembly Code: A text representation of machine code
 - Machine Code: The byte-level programs that a processor executes
-- Assembly Code: A text representation of machine code

 ### Assembly/Machine Code View

 ![image](../images/Machine-Level%20Representation%20of%20Programs/001-CPU-MEMEORY-Structure.png)

 #### Programmer-Visible State

+New forms of visible state: program counter, registers, ...

 - PC: Program counter
   Address of next instruction